-On the first day of your trip, you'll drive about 2.5 hours to the trailhead and head out down the trail for your first night camping in the backcountry.
-For five days you will backpack through forests, take in striking views of the seemingly endless cascade mountains, and refresh yourself in cool mountain streams.
+On the first day of your trip you'll drive 2-3 hours (depending on which trailhead your group uses) and head down the trail for your first night camping in the backcountry.
+For five days you will backpack through the canyon, take in striking views of the impressive cliffs above and fierce river below, and relax amongst the wildflowers.
 You will be carrying a backpack that will weigh somewhere between 30 and 55 lbs., depending on your equipment and your physical condition.
-The trails are rated easy to moderate, with elevations ranging from ~2,000 to 5,600 ft.
-On average, the group expects to hike about 4-8 miles per day carrying full backpacks, with a possible layover day in the middle.
-Once we set up a basecamp, people interested in logging more miles can go on day hikes to explore other parts of the wilderness, or if you're in a more meditative mood, chill by the stream or lake at camp.
+The trails are rated easy to moderate, with elevations under 1,000 ft.
+On the average, the group expects to hike about 4-8 miles per day carrying full backpacks, with a possible layover day in the middle.
+Once we set up a basecamp, people interested in logging more miles can go on day hikes to explore side canyons, or if you're in a more meditative mood, relax by the river at camp.
 Not everyone in the group will want to hike at the same speed, so we'll do what is best for the group when it comes to routes, campsites, and day hikes.
 On the last night of the trip we'll camp close to the trailhead so that we can be back in Portland on Wednesday morning, leaving you time to travel home that same day.

 We'll work together to prepare meals, carry group equipment, and perform camp tasks.
 For sleeping accommodations, we provide your choice of either single person tents, or a shared tent space (tent sharing is available if you're signing up with your "pod").
-You can even choose one of College Outdoors' single person bivy sacks, which, when paired with our overhead tarps, allow you to stay cozy and dry while sleeping out under the stars.
-We practice minimum-impact camping techniques such as packing out all litter and food waste, not using soap directly in streams or lakes, and not camping on fragile meadows.
+You can even choose one of College Outdoors' single person bivy sacks, which allow you to stay cozy and dry while sleeping out under the stars.
+We practice minimum-impact camping techniques such as packing out all litter and food waste, not using soap directly in streams or rivers, and not camping on fragile meadows.
 There are no restroom facilities in the wilderness, but you can check out this video about pooping in the woods.
 We'll go over all these practices.